citp/privacy-policy-historical/c/cl/cli/climatespectator.com.au.md

 ### 1\.
 INTRODUCTION

-This Privacy Policy applies to each company listed in Section 9 below (“Company”, “us” or “we”).
+This Privacy Policy applies to each company listed in Section 9 below ("Company", "us" or "we").
 It explains how we collect, use and disclose information about you.

 This Privacy Policy applies to information which identifies you, or from which you can reasonably be identified, such as your full name or name and postal address ("personal information").
 This Policy describes how we handle the personal information we collect when we provide our services.
-Our services include: home delivery subscription, digital services subscription, advertising, websites, mobile sites, applications (“apps”), and widgets, competitions and customer surveys (collectively, “Company Services”).
+Our services include: home delivery subscription, digital services subscription, advertising, websites, mobile sites, applications ("apps"), and widgets, competitions and customer surveys (collectively, "Company Services").

 This Privacy Policy does not apply to personal information collected by our journalists and photographers for the purpose of gathering news.
 We handle the information we collect in the course of journalism in accordance with the Australian Press Council Privacy Standards, which can be found at: <http://www.presscouncil.org.au/privacy-principles>.